Camps and Excursion Policy

 Camps and excursions can provide a valuable educational experience for our students which are complementary to their learning, as they provide access to resources, environments and expertise that may not be available in the classroom.

-For all camps and excursions, including adventure activities, our school will follow the Department’s School Policy and Advisory Guide: Excursions and Activities.
-For camps and excursions requiring school council approval, our school will also follow the Department’s School Policy and Advisory Guide: Safety Guidelines for Education Outdoors.
+For all camps and excursions, including adventure activities, our school will follow the Department’s Policy and Advisory Library: Excursions.

 Planning process for camps and excursions